wenbobao/PPiOS-Rename/README.md

     1. Follow `Project Setup` instructions [steps 5-12 above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target (duplication of the target is unnecessary).
     2. You may need to close and re-open the workspace to get Xcode to use the correct target name in the report navigator.
     3. <a name="countUniqueSymbols"></a>Clean and build the `Build and Analyze WrappingApp` target.
     4. Review the build log in the report navigator, and look for the number of `Generated unique symbols`.
 This should be about 10.
     5. Create a list of public classes for the static library, it will be needed in two places.
 Either create the list using the following procedure (requires that the name of the public header files match the names of the classes), or create the list by hand.
         1. Go to the Report Navigator, review the log for a build of `StaticLib`, select a copy file task for one of the header files, right-click and `Copy`.
         2. Paste the result in a text editor.
         3. Select and copy the build output path (this should have the form: `<products-directory>/include/StaticLib`, and contain the string `/DerivedData/`).
         4. At a command-line, run the following command, from `someParentDir`.

-                # Replace .../include/StaticLib with the path
+                # Replace ".../include/StaticLib" with the path
+                # Replace "StaticLib" with the name of the umbrella header
                 ls ".../include/StaticLib" | sed 's/[.]h$//' | grep -v StaticLib > public-classes.list
                 # verify the contents
                 head public-classes.list